zamazan4ik/awesome-pgo/article/article.md

 * Sent an email to Nvidia via Developer Contact email about enabling PGO for their HPC compilers with all required information about PGO.
 Only got a suggestion about creating a topic on their HPC forum.
 I have tried multiple times to create an account on this resource but with no success due to unknown for me reasons.
 No more responses from them by email, btw.
 * Sent an email to [NauEngine](https://nauengine.org/) devs about evaluating PGO for this game engine - **got a response** that PGO information was sent to development teams.
 Great!

-TODO: write a section how I was ignored by different companies with an idea of PGO and other stuff
+TODO: write a section about how I was ignored by different companies with an idea of PGO and other stuff
-TODO: write several advices/thoughts of how users can try to push PGO for their products being a users AND a developer of such products
+TODO: write several pieces of advice/thoughts about how users can try to push PGO for their products being users AND a developer of such products

 * PGO and proprietary software
   - ArenagraphDB just didn’t answer my request - maybe an email wasn’t enterprise-enough? :)
-  - NauEngine: sent an email about PGO (not response yet)
+  - NauEngine: sent an email about PGO (no response yet)

 ## Why am I writing this?

 * I like performant applications
 There are multiple reasons for that:
-* For me it would be easier to work in the industry, where we have "PGO by default" mindset.
-Because with faster software it's easier to achieve required NFR (Non-Functional Requirements) before the horizontal scaling questions.
+* For me it would be easier to work in the IT industry, where we have "PGO by default" mindset.
+Because with faster software it's easier to achieve the required NFR (Non-Functional Requirements) before the horizontal scaling questions.
 * Because I can
 * Just for lulz

 ## Software pipeline

-Let's take a look on how looks like a default **open-source** software pipeline:
+Let's take a look at how looks like a default **open-source** software pipeline:

 TODO: insert a diagram here

-## Beyond PGO

-TODO: write about BOLT, Propeller, its history and perspectives

-What else could we do beyond PGO?
-Well, the optimization industry has an answer - it's called Post-Link time Optimization (PLO)

 ## Test environments

 ### Hardware and OS

-TODO: add a photo of my Mac with my PC test setup (add a screen with Yorha units with a question "Are Yorha units PGO-optimized or not?")
+TODO: add a photo of my Mac with my PC test setup (add a screen with Yorha units with the question "Are Yorha units PGO-optimized or not?")

-During the tests, I use two test setups: my Windows-Linux dual-boot PC and Macbook with macOS.
+During the tests, I used two test setups: my Windows-Linux dual-boot PC and Macbook with macOS.

 PC: